 Interpreting Indicators of Rangeland Health is a qualitative assessment protocol used to determine ecosystem condition based on benchmark characteristics described in the Reference Sheet.
 A suite of 17 (or more) indicators are typically considered in an assessment.
 The ecological site(s) representative of an assessment location must be known prior to applying the protocol and must be verified based on soils and climate.
 Current plant community cannot be used to identify the ecological site.

-Author(s)/participant(s) Original written by J. Murray, C. Holcomb, L. Santana, F. Cummings, and S. Jaouen (1/18/2005).
-Revised and Updated by Suzanne Mayne-Kinney on 5/17/2017
+Author(s)/participant(s) Suzanne Mayne-Kinney on 5/12/2017

 Contact for lead author

 Date 05/17/2017

 Approved by Kirt Walstad

 Approval date

 Composition (Indicators 10 and 12) based on Annual Production

 Indicators